OpenAPITools/openapi-generator/samples/client/petstore/tiny/cpp/README.md

 # Documentation for OpenAPI Petstore
-After the client have been generated, you have to change these following variablies:
+This is a client generator for microcontrollers on the Espressif32 platform and the Arduino framework After the client have been generated, you have to change these following variablies:
 - root.cert | Provide your service root certificate.
 - src/main.cpp | Change wifi name